sschimper-splunk/simple-aws-env-with-splunk/README.md

 ```

 As soon as the process finishes, you are presented with the EC2 Splunk URL, a username, and a password.
+Please wait ~5 minutes for the link to work, it should work as soon as the EC2 instance checks are finished.

 During the deployment of the AWS infrastrucutre, you can always output this information with:

 ```console